Behavioral Health Resources

 Diversionary Services

-services that provide intensive support upon returning to the community
+Diversionary services are mental health and substance use disorder services that provide intensive support upon returning to the community a hospital stay.

-24-hour facility, or in a non-24-hour setting.
+These services can be provided in a 24-hour facility, or in a non-24-hour setting.

 Services offered: